sst/guide/_examples/how-to-create-an-angular-app-with-serverless.md

 We also pass in the name of our DynamoDB table to our API as an environment variable called `tableName`.
 And we allow our API to access (read and write) the table instance we just created.

-### Setting up our angular app
+### Setting up our Angular app

-To deploy an angular app to AWS, we'll be using the SST [`StaticSite`](https://docs.serverless-stack.com/constructs/StaticSite#creating-an-angular-site) construct.
+To deploy an Angular app to AWS, we'll be using the SST [`StaticSite`](https://docs.serverless-stack.com/constructs/StaticSite#creating-an-angular-site) construct.

 {%change%} Replace the following in `stacks/MyStack.js`: